top of page

 PALAU

-Day 7-8-9-10: Arriving in Palau, renowned as the most biodiverse and endemic-rich of all of the islands in the region, we make for our accommodation conveniently situated in a central location.
-With fifteen single-island endemics, there is a lot to see.
+Arriving in Palau, renowned as the most biodiverse and endemic-rich area in the region, we make for our accommodation conveniently situated in a central location.
+With fifteen country endemics, there is a lot to see.
 The majority of the birds are not overly difficult to find, however, we will need to concentrate our searches in a few different areas.
-First up will be a boat trip to the striking Rock Islands off Koror, where we have our only chances for the seemingly steroid-infused Giant White-eye and the shy Palau Ground Dove.
-We might be lucky enough to see the extremely rare endemic subspecies of White-breasted Woodswallow, and probably our best sightings of "Palau" Micronesian Megapode.
-Even Nicobar Pigeon is possible, so this will be a great birding session!
+First up will be a boat trip to the striking Rock Islands off Koror, where we have our only chances for the shy Palau Ground Dove and seemingly steroid-infused Giant White-eye.
+We also aim to see "Palau" Micronesian Megapode and an extremely rare endemic subspecies of White-breasted Woodswallow.
+On top of all that, even Nicobar Pigeon is possible, so this will be a great birding session!

 Back on the main island, our morning sessions will be best for Palau Bush Warbler, a trickier target amongst other endemics like Palau Fruit Dove, Rusty-capped Kingfisher, Palau Swiftlet, Palau Cicadabird, Morningbird (aka Palau Whistler), Palau Fantail, Palau Flycatcher, Dusky White-eye, and "Palau" Citrine White-eye.
-Our evenings will see us in search of the weird Palau Scops Owl and Palau Nightjar, plus perhaps Palau Flying Fox.
+Our evenings will see us in search of the weird Palau Scops Owl and Palau Nightjar.
+There is also an endemic flying fox to see on most islands during this tour, here being the Pelew Flying Fox.

 MARIANA ISLANDS (SAIPAIN, TINIAN, ROTA, GUAM)

-Day 11-12-13-14: The tiny islands of the Northern Mariana (US Commonwealth) and Guam (US Territory) lie in the heart of the Pacific.
+The tiny islands of the Northern Marianas (US Commonwealth) and Guam (US Territory) lie in the heart of the Pacific, on the western edge of the Mariana Trench.
 We will begin on Saipan, home to a large number of endemics.
 Here we will search for the absolutely stunning Golden White-eye!
 The island can be circumnavigated by car in an hour, so it is easy to explore several patches of forest in search of other crucial targets like Mariana Swiftlet, Mariana Fruit Dove, Mariana Kingfisher, Micronesian Myzomela, Bridled White-eye, and Saipan Reed Warbler.
 We will also take the short boat ride across to nearby Managaha Island in order to target "Mariana" Micronesian Megapode, and here it is delightfully easy to see.
 This is our first site to see Mariana Flying Fox.

-Next up is Tinian, which we will only visit for a couple of hours to see the endemic Tinian Monarch and an endemic subspecies of Micronesian Starling before moving south to Rota.
+Next up is Tinian, which we will only visit for a couple of hours to see the endemic Tinian Monarch before moving south to Rota.
 We will pass over the north field airstrip where Enola Gay and Bockscar took off in 1945 with their atomic payloads bound for Japan, a moment for sombre reflection on darker times.

 On Rota we will search for two Critically Endangered endemics, these being Rota White-eye and Mariana Crow.
 A portion of our tour price has been set aside as a donation to the efforts of conservationists on the front line of this gargantuan effort to save both species from extinction.
 After these two important birds have been seen, we can also look for the endemic subspecies of Mariana Kingfisher and Micronesian Rufous Fantail.
 We might also see the introduced Philippine Collared Dove, which is not always an easy bird to see in their native range.